musoniusr/DhammaratoDhamma/_posts/2024-07-13-the-easy-way-buddha-dhamma.md

 ### Transcript

-**Speaker A:** So that's the way of looking at it, is to take the easy way out.
+**Dhammarato:** So that's the way of looking at it, is to take the easy way out.
 Only desire easy things that are easy to get.
 Like the next breath.
 If you want to take the next breath, go ahead.
 The air is there.
 If you want to smile, that's easy to do, just smile.
 But if you want to know all about Buddhism, you're going to be suffering for a long time.
 That even when you actually figure out the real thing about the Buddha, unless you apply it, you're going to stay in that desire to want more and more and more.

 ### Summary of this Dhamma Talk